Ebola

 • Death

-If you have come in direct contact with a patient infected with Ebola, or with objects that have become contaminated by a patient with Ebola, you should call 811 who will direct you to your local public health unit.
-You will be asked to monitor your temperature and symptoms for 21 days following your last contact.
-If you are concerned that you may have Ebola, please see "What are the signs and symptoms of Ebola?" and contact 811 or your health care provider.
+If you have come in direct contact with someone with Ebola disease, or with contaminated objects, call 811 who will direct you to your local public health unit.
+You may be asked to monitor your temperature and symptoms.
+If you are concerned that you may have Ebola disease, contact 811 or your health care provider.

 There is no specific treatment for Ebola; patients are provided with supportive care.
 This can include: